dojo/docs/quickstart/install.rst

 Getting the Nightly Build
 -------------------------

-For the truly dedicated: you can get the latest and greatest code directly from the `nightly <http://archive.dojotoolkit.org/nightly/`_ archives, or directly from subversion.
+For the truly dedicated: you can get the latest and greatest code directly from the `nightly archives <http://archive.dojotoolkit.org/nightly/>`_, or directly from subversion.
 Simply point your ``svn`` url to:

 ``http://svn.dojotoolkit.org/src/view/anon/all/trunk``